braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 ## Maintenance {#maintenance}
 After handoff to your marketers, you will continue to serve as a resource for maintenance.
 You will pay attention to iOS and Android updates that might impact the Braze SDK and ensure that your third-party vendors are up to date.

-You will track updates to the Braze platform via Braze's GitHub.
+You will track updates to the Braze platform via Braze's [GitHub][23].
 Occasionally, your administrator will receive emails about urgent updates and bug fixes directly from Braze, as well.

-{% alert important %}
-Click here to subscribe to our SDK updates list!
-[LINK] Create a subscription distribution list so that there’s a pool of technical resources receiving updates rather than just having one point person.
-{% endalert %}

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel
 [2]: {{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types